Arclud/my-wallet/CONTRIBUTING.md

 ## 3. Create a feature branch in your fork
-Open your forked `ivy-wallet` folder in the terminal and create your issue's branch:
+Open your forked `My-Wallet` folder in the terminal and create your issue's branch:
 ```
 git checkout -b fix-issue-{YOUR_ISSUE_NUMBER}
 ```